microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08A.md

 ## Security note

-To make this example as accesible as possible, SAS tokens and default AKS security settings are in place.
+To make this example as accessible as possible, SAS tokens and default AKS security settings are in place.
 In a production environment, a more secure option is to use managed identities for the various services to talk to each other in Azure (for instance, allowing Azure Kubernetes Service to pull from Azure Container Registry) & [AKS security baseline](https://github.com/mspnp/aks-fabrikam-dronedelivery).

 ## Troubleshooting